 Additionally, the museum contains an extensive library and various archives.
 This makes it an important center for research.

-The famous Cuypers Library is not just aesthetically pleasing but also home to the world’s largest collection of art history resources.
+The famous Cuypers Library is aesthetically pleasing and home to the world’s largest collection of art history resources.
 Visitors can admire the optical illusions of the large library or even hit the books and study.

 Rijksmuseum Collections

 The Rijksmuseum is home to some of the world’s most famous masterpieces and artifacts.
-The museum houses a vast and impressive collection of masterpiece paintings from the Dutch Golden Age.
-You’ll find such works in the Gallery of Honour on the second floor.
+Its vast and impressive collection of masterpiece paintings from the Dutch Golden Age is on display on the second floor of the Gallery of Honour.

 At the Rijksmuseum, you can enjoy works from famous artists such as Rembrandt van Rijn.
 But also other notable Dutch masters like Jan Steen, Frans Hals, Jan van Goyen, and Albert Cuyp